 - Quality objectives which are focused on improving the overall quality of work or products delivered in order to guarantee bigger and better long-term opportunities, and,

 - Technical objectives are project management targets that are designed around improving technical efficiency or using better tech to generate better results, easier and faster.

 Defining where an objective falls under makes it easier to: (a). prioritize for more pressing concerns, and, (b). clearly visualize and track objectives based on their grouping.

-In order to keep project objectives as reasonable and understandable as possible, they must be defined to mirror reality.
+In order to keep project goals and objectives as reasonable and understandable as possible, they must be defined to mirror reality.
 Simple, yet defined enough to cover all aspects of the project.

 The SMART framework helps define project objectives so team members are not left wondering where exactly to direct their efforts and therefore, it’s easier to eventually achieve them.

 What exactly are we looking to get done?
 Can we define it in terms of action?
 Instead of “publish a lot of blog posts”, how about, “create four search-optimized blogs per month?”
 Only a specific objective can be achieved since it’s defined in terms of the action needed to deliver it.

 How far?
 How much?
 How big should our delivered results be?
 These questions help define objectives in terms of what it’ll take to say, “okay, we’ve done it.”